Christine Doolan (Chair)

 Dr Mervyn is currently a Co-researcher of the evaluation team of ‘Brightlife-Ageing Better’ project in Cheshire West and Chester.
 It is a Big Lottery funded five-year project to explore the ways of preventing and reducing loneliness and social isolation among the adults over 5os.
 The Faculty of Health and Social Care, University of Chester carries out the evaluation for ‘Brightlife’.

-Manisha has a BSc in Pharmacy from Demontfort University and is currently studying a Masters in Public Health at the University of Birmingham.
+Manisha has a BSc in Pharmacy from De Montfort University and a Masters in Public Health from the University of Birmingham.
 Manisha works within the health and social care sector and is currently a Local Practice Forum (LPF) member acting as Communications lead for the LPF.
-Manisha has a wealth of experience of leading local practise forums and working with a range of health commissioners to ensure local and national priorities are attained.
+Manisha has a wealth of experience of leading local practice forums and working with a range of health commissioners to ensure local and national priorities are attained.

 Bruce is the Founder and CEO of Baker Goodchild Direct Marketing Ltd a local company based just around the corner from our Head Office in Aston.
 Bruce brings with him a wealth of knowledge around business management, sales and marketing.

 Peter is Head of Behavioural Finance at Barclays Wealth and represents Barclays on the Money Advice Service Financial Capability Working Groups.
-Peter has a wealth of experience around people’s understanding people’s financial capability and behaviours in relation to finances and is an advocate for creating confident and informed financial decision makers through intelligent design and increased financial capability.
+Peter has a wealth of experience and understanding of people’s capability and behaviours in relation to finances and is an advocate for creating confident and informed financial decision makers through intelligent design and increased financial capability.